Home: Coalition for Economic Justice

-The Coalition for Economic Justice (CEJ) comprises political groups, pressure groups and charities who united in response to the economic crisis of that year and who have continued to work together for the establishment of justice in economic affairs.
+The Coalition for Economic Justice (CEJ) comprises political groups, pressure groups and charities who came together in 2008 in response to the economic crisis of that year and who have continued to work together for the establishment of justice in economic affairs.

-We propose the introduction of an annual Location Value Tax (LVT) (also known as a Land Value Tax) to reduce existing taxes on enterprise and labour in order to rebalance the economy and prevent future economic crises.
+The CEJ proposes the introduction of an annual Location Value Tax (LVT) (also known by several other names, including Land Value Tax) as a means to reduce existing taxes on enterprise and labour in order to rebalance the economy and prevent future economic crises.